Autocraft

 • Free Computerized Estimates

-Autocraft Paint & Body Works has taken pride in offering honest, fair priced and high quality collision repair for our friends and neighbors in Yakima, Sela, Union Gap and the neighboring towns.
-We are grateful for the opportunity to serve our community.
-To offer the best possible auto body repair services, we’ve invested in the latest computer-aided diagnostic and repair technology.
-These tools ensure top of the line body and frame repairs and short turnaround times.
-To further reduce your stress and improve the collision repair experience, we can arrange for towing, Enterprise rental cars and we offer a shuttle.
-Additionally, our professional claims representatives will work directly with your insurance carrier to handle your repairs, allowing you more time to rest and recover following an accident.
-No matter what you drive, whether a small car, a box truck or an ambulance, we can restore it to its pre-accident condition at our nearby Yakima car bodywork shop.
-Give Autocraft Paint & Body Works a call at (509) 404-0988 to learn more about our services or to schedule a free estimate at your earliest convenience.
+To further alleviate your stress and enhance the collision repair experience, we offer towing, Enterprise rental cars, and shuttle services.
+Additionally, our dedicated claims representatives connect directly with your insurance provider to manage your repairs, allowing you to focus on resting and recovering after an accident.
+Regardless of what you drive, be it a compact car, box truck, or ambulance, we can restore it to its pre-accident condition at our nearby Yakima body shop.
+Contact Autocraft Paint & Body Works at (509) 404-0988 to learn more about our services or to schedule a complimentary estimate at our local collision repair center.

 ASE Certified Technicians